siddharthatyagi936/Blogging-Application/README.md

 This application allows users to:

-  Create an account and log in
+      Create an account and log in,
-  Write new blog posts
+      Write new blog posts,
-  Edit or delete existing posts
+      Edit or delete existing posts,
-  View and comment on blog posts from other users
+      View and comment on blog posts from other users,
 # Features
   1.User Authentication: Users can register, log in, and log out to manage their posts.
   2.CRUD Operations: Allows users to create, read, update, and delete their blog posts.